-5. Xoom by PayPal
+6. Xoom by PayPal

-Xoom makes money through the transaction fees it charges users, which start at $4.99, and from foreign exchange fees.
 You can only send money with Xoom via checking account, debit card, or credit card; it does not accept cash as a way to send money.
 Recipients, on the other hand, can receive money via bank deposit or cash pickup.